Campus groups look for ways to prevent sexual assault

 FAYETTEVILLE, Ark.
-(KNWA) — More than 50 sex crimes have been reported at the University of Arkansas since 2009.
+(KFTA) — More than 50 sex crimes have been reported at the University of Arkansas since 2009.
 Campus police and groups want to stop them before they happen.

 Of the reported crimes.
 38 occurred in dorms and Greek Life residences.
 Aaron Ngo is a junior at the UofA and a fraternity member, and he said he’s had to stop a potential sex crime before it happened.